-If you are unable to make it to these official office hours either virtually or in person, you may also email me to make an appointment to meet at some other time.
+If you are unable to make it to these official drop-in hours either virtually or in person, you may also email me to make an appointment to meet at some other time.
 However, I recommend that you do this as far in advance as possible in order to ensure that we can find a time to meet.
-Please also be aware that my protocols for conducting office hours may change depending on the manner in which the situation with the COVID-19 pandemic evolves over the course of the semester.
-If they do change, I will inform the class of these changes by email.